Jimzical/JyroCity/README.md

 # Future Plans
-- Add more features to the game.
+- Possibly make a FruitNinja like game out of this
-  - Need to figure out how to import models, currenlty facing some issues
+- Add a loading screen while the game is loading
-  - Need to figure out how to add a plane model that are camera follows in 3rd person
+- improve the image loading time
-  - Fix the sky with a Sky cube texture, currently facing some issues
+- Add speed control to the plane
-- Possibly make a Fruit Ninja game out of this
+- Add a pause game signal to pause the game
-- Make the index.html file look nicer (can use 3js here as well) and add a navbar
+- Improve the phone side UI